Shahroze16602/kotlin-interview-prep/chap3.md

       throw Exception("Error")
   }.catch { e -> emit(-1) }
   ```
-

-- **`onEach`**: Performs an action on each emitted value.
+- **`onEach`**: Performs an action on each emitted value.

 ```kotlin
   flowOf(1, 2, 3).onEach { println(it) }
   ```
-

 ### Collecting Flows in Jetpack Compose

-In Jetpack Compose, you can collect flows using `collectAsState` to observe changes and update the UI accordingly.
+In Jetpack Compose, you can collect flows using `collectAsState` to observe changes and update the UI accordingly.

 ```kotlin